University of North Carolina Board of Governors: Overview

 The board is charged with “the general determination, control, supervision, management, and governance” of the UNC system, a system of 17 campuses.
 The current form of the Board was created in 1971.
 One of the large roles of the board is the election of the UNC System President, currently Peter Hans.

 The board must elect a chair, vice chair, and secretary from within its voting membership for two-year terms that begin on July 1 of even-numbered years.
 The current executives are Randall C. Ramsey serving as chair, Wendy Floyd Murphy serving as vice chair, and Pearl Burris-Floyd serving as secretary.

 History

 The Board of Governors was created in 1971 under Governor Bob Scott, replacing a previous system that was composed of a 100 person board that managed 6 state funded universities, and a State Board of Higher Education that managed 9 other universities.
 This centralized the governance of all public universities in the state by creating a 32 member board of governors for the UNC System, a board of trustees and chancellor for each university.

-In 2019, Governor Cooper signed legislation to reduce the size of the Board of Governors to 24.
+In 2019, Governor Roy Cooper signed legislation to reduce the size of the Board of Governors to 24.